Clubs & Organizations

 Doctors of Tomorrow

 The Doctors of Tomorrow club is the perfect way for students interested in pursuing a career in medicine to get involved.
-Students have the opportunity to gain more understanding and experience of the medical field through presentations, visits by doctors, and volunteering.
+Students have the opportunity to gain more understanding and experience of the medical field through presentations, visits by doctors and volunteering.
 The club routinely volunteers at the Hunterdon Care Center and holds fundraisers for selected medical centers and charities for more information on the club, please contact Mr. Couch.
-Meetings are held every other Monday in room 108.

 Dramatics: 11/12 Play